silverjuke/silverjuke/docs/user-guide.md

 If you edit more than one track, a detailed confirmation dialog is displayed before the changes will take effect.
-In this dialog, you can also edit the changes in a "final" step by double-clicking on am item.
+In this dialog, you can also edit the changes in a "final" step by double-clicking on an item.

 Writing (ID3)-tags can be disabled using the corresponding option in the confirmation dialog or with the "menu" button.